techidaily/site-facebook/source/_posts/achieve-serenity-by-shutting-down-fb-alerts.md

 ### Blocking Desktop Notifications From Facebook

- Whether you are using[Windows or its free alternatives](http://www.makeuseof.com/tag/free-alternatives-to-windows-operating-systems/) , it is possible to mute notifications just by logging into your Facebook browser.
+ Whether you are using [Windows or its free alternatives](http://www.makeuseof.com/tag/free-alternatives-to-windows-operating-systems/) , it is possible to mute notifications just by logging into your Facebook browser.
 Once logged in to your account, follow these steps for turning off your Facebook notifications on your desktop:

 1. Log in to your Facebook account.
 You will be redirected to the**Home** page.
 2. Click the small icon with your profile picture in the top right corner of your screen to open a drop-down menu.
 3. Select**Settings & Privacy** .
 ![Facebook Settings and Privacy](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Facebook-Settings-and-Privacy.jpg)
 4. From there, select**Settings** .
-It contains everything from[changing Facebook profile pictures](https://www.makeuseof.com/how-to-change-facebook-profile-picture/) to account deactivation.
+It contains everything from [changing Facebook profile pictures](https://www.makeuseof.com/how-to-change-facebook-profile-picture/) to account deactivation.
 5. There is a list with different settings on the left side of your desktop screen.
 Scroll until you see**Notifications** .
 ![Go to Facebook Notifications](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Go-to-Facebook-Notifications.jpg)
 6. The**Notifications** section contains different settings like comments, tags, birthdays, friend requests, groups, events, and other activities.